This article is about simultaneous submissions. But before I launch into the topic, let me begin with a story . . .

-Here's what amazes me: most writers still follow this archaic process, even with the power of technology at their fingertips.
+This is what amazes me today - most writers still follow this archaic process, even with the power of technology at their fingertips.
 They still send their query letter to one editor at a time.
 Seriously!

 If you’re using this antiquated system, you’ll grow old and gray before your list of published articles reaches double figures.

 How can you speed up this pitching and querying cycle?

 How can you improve the chances of getting your story ideas accepted more quickly?

 Times have changed!
 Thanks to technology, you can send your query letter simultaneously to every magazine on your distribution list, easily and in a matter of minutes.

 Hitting every editor on your list at the same time cuts your waiting time down from weeks to merely days or hours.
 Using simultaneous submissions, I once had an article accepted for publication within ten minutes of sending it out.

-Using simultaneous queries is a vital cornerstone of a successful marketing platform.
+Using simultaneous queries is a vital cornerstone of my successful marketing platform.
 By using this technique, I’m able to get a 90% acceptance rate for my articles.
-That’s right: 90%!
+That’s right: 90% of my stories sell!

 If you don’t already have a 90% acceptance rate for your story ideas and you want to significantly improve your acceptance rate, read on.
 I’ll tell you how to do it.